 On September 12, 2017, the Mackenzie Valley Environmental Impact Review Board (the "Review Board") recommended approval of the proposed ASR for the Mine.
 The Review Board issued its Report of Environmental Assessment and Reasons for Decision for the Prairie Creek ASR for the Prairie Creek Mine (the "EA Report") and submitted the EA Report to the Federal Minister of Crown-Indigenous Relations and Northern Affairs.
-The

-Review Board recommended that approval of the ASR be granted subject to implementation of the measures described in the EA Report, which it considers are necessary to prevent significant adverse impacts on the environment and local people.
+The Review Board recommended that approval of the ASR be granted subject to implementation of the measures described in the EA Report, which it considers are necessary to prevent significant adverse impacts on the environment and local people.

 On October 9, 2018, the Minister of Crown-Indigenous Relations, on behalf of the Responsible Ministers, issued a decision adopting the Review Board's recommendation that the ASR for the Prairie Creek Mine be approved, subject to the same conditions as the EA Report.
-The full texts of the correspondence related to this process may be viewed on the public registry website of the Review Board.

 The Environmental Assessment ("EA") of the ASR was completed in 2018.
 With the Company's submission of the requested Post-EA Information Package in February 2019, subsequently deemed complete in March 2019, the ASR entered the final permitting stage jointly with the MVLB and Parks.
-Comments from reviewers on the Post-EA Information Package were received April 25, 2019.